ebdulrehmandemya/Horoof/README.md

 # Horoof
-Convert numbers  to horoof (for iranian)
+Convert number to horoof with (adjective and ordinal number)(just for iranian)